The Tool Shed Blog

 HubSpot and Facebook

-HubSpot automatically adds the following URL parameters to Facebook ads:
+HubSpot automatically adds these URL parameters to Facebook ads:

 hsa_acc={accountid}hsa_cam={adcampaignid}hsa_grp={adsetid}hsa_ad={ad_id}hsa_net={Facebook}hsa_src=[SOURCE_SITE_NAME] - set to Facebook or Instagram automaticallyutm_source={Facebook}utm_medium={paid}utm_campaign={Name of Ad campaign}